geops/website/content/blog/fossgis-2010/index.en.md

 ---
-title: FOSSGIS 2010
+title: geOps at FOSSGIS 2010
-summary: Die FOSSGIS-Konferenz ist die wichtigste Veranstaltung zu freier und Open Source Software für Geoinformationssysteme im deutschsprachigen Raum.
-Wie schon in den vergangenen Jahren ist geOps als Sponsor beteiligt.
+summary: The FOSSGIS conference is the most important event on free and open source software for geoinformation systems in the German-speaking world.
+As in previous years, geOps is involved as a sponsor.
 created: 2010-01-15
-slug: fossgis-2010
+slug: geops-at-fossgis-2010
 tags:
   - geops
   - conferences